 Students will read three chapters from the anchor text, Patient Zero, examining examples of epidemics in the 17th century to the early 20th century.
 In the first half of the unit, students examine the wide variety of text features and structures incorporated in each chapter of Patient Zero, as well as how major sections contribute to the whole text and the development of ideas.
 Students will practice determining the meanings of words and phrases, especially technical terms associated with epidemiology.
 In the second half of the unit, students focus more on the interactions among the individual epidemiologists or scientists, the events during the epidemics, and the ideas about disease at the time, as well as consider the mindsets, tools, and character traits that enabled the scientists to solve these medical mysteries.
 Students also practice determining the impact of word choice on meaning and tone.

 Patient Zero contains references to sensitive topics such as disease and death as well as the conditions that contribute to disease.
-These issues must be carefully and sensitively discussed to give students context as they read the story.
+These issues must be carefully and sensitively discussed, particularly when making connections to the COVID-19 pandemic, to give students context as they read the story.
 Consider speaking with students and families in advance, especially those who may have sensitivity to topics discussed.

 In this unit, students begin to read nonfiction texts at their level as they choose independent research reading texts.
 There are Independent Reading Sample Plans (see the Tools page) with ideas on how to launch independent reading.
 Students should complete 20 minutes of independent research reading for homework when they are not reading a chapter from the anchor text.
 Students should also continue independent research reading over weekends.

 Please note: For the 6-8 Language Arts Curriculum, there are Teaching Notes for each unit that contain helpful information for supporting English language learners.
 These overview notes complement the more specific English language learner supports and differentiated materials within each lesson.
 You will find the Teaching Notes in the Unit download below.